Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 ### Infrastructure A

 This infrastructure is made up of a server farm that will later be associated with a front-end of your Load Balancer.
 This farm will expose an HTTP, TCP or UDP service to the front-end.
 It also balances loads by sending the front-end’s incoming traffic to the servers.
-For more detail on the role of various component of the OVHcloud Load Balancer service, you can read the following guide: [Introduction to the OVHcloud Load Balancer](/pages/network/load_balancer/use_presentation).
+For more details on the role of the various components of the OVHcloud Load Balancer service, please refer to the following guide: [Introduction to the OVHcloud Load Balancer](/pages/network/load_balancer/use_presentation).

 In our scenario, we will declare a farm of servers for the HTTP service.
 Please note that you can create as many farms (as well as TCP and/or UDP services) as are required for your final service to be exposed to your customers.

-#### Via the OVHcloud Control Panel:
+#### Via the OVHcloud Control Panel

 ![Add a new HTTP farm dedicated to infrastructure A](images/ferme1.png){.thumbnail}

-#### Via the API:
+#### Via the API

 > [!api]
 >